webpack-contrib/postcss-loader/README.md

 module.exports = postcssCustomPlugin;
 ```

+> ✅ This method is ideal when you want to dynamically declare dependencies without relying on result.messages, especially in more complex setups or shared plugin configurations.

 ## Contributing

+We welcome all contributions!
-Please take a moment to read our contributing guidelines if you haven't yet done so.
+If you're new here, please take a moment to review our contributing guidelines before submitting issues or pull requests.

 [CONTRIBUTING](./.github/CONTRIBUTING.md)